smaroukis/shared-learning-arduino/Arduino Variable Types.md

 	`true` or `false`

 `char`
-- a single character (i.e. one letter or number)
+- a single character (i.e. one letter or number) - but for numbers between 0-255 use `byte` (see below)
-- occupies one byte of memory
+- occupies at least one byte of memory
+- encoded by the [ASCII chart](https://web.archive.org/web/20171028220458/https://www.arduino.cc/en/Reference/ASCIIchart) (note `A` starts at `65`) thus `'A' + 1` evaluates to `66`
+- chars are single quotes (vs double quotes for strings)

+`byte`
+- 0 to 255
+- 8-bit (1 byte) unsigned number

 `int`
 - -32,768 to 32,767
 - occupies 2 bytes

+> Beware of Integer Math: When we do math with integers the decimals are truncated.
+So

 `unsigned int`
 - 0 to 65,535